itsfuad/LoadBalancer/readme.md

 }
 ```
 + port: The port on which the load balancer will listen.
-+ redis_address: Address of the Redis server.
-+ redis_password: Password for the Redis server (if any).
-+ redis_db: Redis database number.
 + health_check_interval_seconds: Interval in seconds for health checks.
 + urls: List of backend server URLs.